History of erotic depictions: Greek and Roman

-Peruvian
+Peru

 The Moche of Peru are another ancient people that sculpted explicit scenes of sex into their pottery.
 At least 500 Moche ceramics have sexual themes.

 Rafael Larco Hoyle speculates that their purpose was very different from that of other early cultures.
 He states that the Moche believed that the world of the dead was the exact opposite of the world of the living.
 Therefore, for funeral offerings, they made vessels showing sex acts such as masturbation, fellatio and anal sex that would not result in offspring.
 The hope was that in the world of the dead, they would take on their opposite meaning and result in fertility.
 The erotic pottery of the Moche is depicted in Hoyle's book Checan.